 Associate Professor of Human Nutrition

-Dr. Maya Bassil is an associate professor of nutrition and program coordinator of the Nutrition & Dietetics Coordinated Program (CP).
+Dr. Maya Bassil is an associate professor of nutrition.
 Her principal line of research is nutrition in obesity and its comorbidities, mainly Type2 Diabetes Mellitus (T2DM).

 Research Interests and Projects